 Surgical technologists are members of the operating team who work closely with surgeons, anesthesiologists, RN's and other personnel to deliver patient care before, during and after surgery.
 Surgical technologists may earn professional credentials by passing a certifying exam.
 If successful, they are granted the designation of Certified Surgical Technologist (CST).

-Graduates of the program have an opportunity to pursue an Associate Degree in Occupational Technology with a major in General Technology.
+Graduates of the program have an opportunity to pursue an Associate Degree in Applied Science with a major in General Technology.

 The primary responsibility of surgical technologists is to maintain a sterile field by adhering to aseptic practice during a procedure.
 Through clinical and didactic instruction they learn to pass instruments, sutures and supplies during a procedure.
 They are taught to ensure the safety and well being of all patients undergoing a surgical procedure.

 The surgical suite is a dynamic and exciting place to work, but at times surgical technologists may be exposed to communicable diseases and certain unpleasant sights and sounds.

 Employment opportunities are endless.
 With such a diverse educational background, jobs may be found in operating rooms, labor and delivery, central sterile processing, surgical assisting and emergency departments.
 Surgical technologists may elect to join organ procurement teams, medical sales, cardiac cath labs or product research.

 The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (http://www.caahep.org) 9355 - 113th St. N, #7709, Seminole, FL 33775; (727) 210-2350, upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) 6 W. Dry Creek Circle, Suite 110, Littleton, CO 80120, (303) 694-9262.